superfly/docs/reference/fly-launch.html.md

 This image can be pre-built, or it can be built during the deploy process, based on a Dockerfile. a Buildpack, [or a Nixpack](https://community.fly.io/t/build-images-with-nixpacks/6169).

-This information can be specified in the `build section of fly.toml`. `fly launch` will fill this in automatically if it can.
-It can be overridden at deployment time using flags with `fly deploy`.
+Specify the build information in the `build` section of `fly.toml`. `fly launch` will fill this in automatically if it can.
+You can override build information at deployment time using flags with `fly deploy`.

 Reference: [Builders and Fly.io](/docs/reference/builders/)